 A: Usually, dive knives are mounted on the leg, ankle, or BCD pocket of the diver.
 You should always assess the risks of these spots depending on your swimming style.
 Make sure that your knife is placed inside a durable sheath to prevent accidents.

-A: Although dive knives aren’t a requirement for divers, it’s worth bringing one, especially on high-risk dives.
+A: Although scuba diving knives aren’t a requirement for divers, it’s worth bringing one, especially on high-risk dives.
 It’s best to carry one instead of regretting not having one when you need it the most.
 However, you must carry it properly to prevent any danger.

 Q: Why are there blunt dive knives?